 The latest push came amidst increasing criticism from industry and NGOs that the European Cosmetics Regulation 1223/2009 and European Chemicals Agency (ECHA) REACH Regulation 1907/2006 were at odds in animal testing requirements.

-Under the EU Cosmetics Regulation, animal testing on cosmetic ingredients and finished products had been banned since 2013, with an initial ban on testing for finished products in place since 2004 and for ingredients since 2009.
-However, under ECHA’s REACH Regulation, certain aspects required or enabled animal testing – notably testing for environmental endpoints like aquatic toxicity, the pre-registration of some new chemical substances and long-term worker safety.
+Under the EU Cosmetics Regulation, animal testing on cosmetic ingredients and finished products had been banned since 2013, with an initial ban on testing for certain endpoints in finished products in place since 2004 and for ingredients since 2009.
+However, under ECHA’s REACH Regulation, certain aspects required or enabled animal testing – notably testing for environmental endpoints like aquatic toxicity, the first-time registration of some new chemical substances and long-term worker safety.

 Troy Seidle, VP of research and toxicology at Humane Society International, said: “Because cosmetics ingredients are chemicals, and therefore subject to the requirements of chemicals laws, there was always a risk that bans on ‘cosmetic animal testing’ under one law could be undercut by requirements for ‘chemical testing’ under another.
 And unfortunately, that’s exactly what we’re seeing play out in Europe.”